OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 ![Image of redesigned council tax page](/downloads/imageedit_7_8417797494.jpg "Redesigned council tax page")

 We're planning on deploying this with a request for feedback along with Hotjar heatmaps and recordings.

+For our webchat deployment on forms pages we're setting up a new Tag Manager